jazzfog/MySql-in-Vagrant/readme.md

 6. Connect to it from your desktop using ip and port `192.168.100.120:3306` (you can change it in `Vagrantfile`).
 By default there is only user `root` with empty password.
 7. Log in into your VM with MySQL by running `vagrant ssh` in console from directory where project files are.
 Or you can use any `ssh` client you prefer and connect using ip and port `192.168.100.120:22`, in this case use login `vagrant` and password `vagrant` to access VM.
 8. Connect to MySQL server from VM by running `mysql -u root` in console (no need to use key `-p`)
+9. If you need to add some configuration to MySQL server - edit `provision/my.cnf` file.
+10. If you need to run something every time VM boots - edit  `provision/up.sh` file.

 Facts
 -----